 Life planning provides structure to our lives presenting a clear picture of our projected future.
 Without this vision, we become lost; living without hope, purpose or direction.

-In contrast, the foundations of communitarian lifestyle and lovestyle ‘Life Planning’ are primarily established by ‘Playing the Future Forward’ – creativity imagining how our lives will in the next 40, 20, 10, 5, 3 and current year, if we ‘act’ now.
+In contrast, the foundations of communitarian lifestyle and lovestyle ‘Life Planning’ are primarily established by ‘Playing the Future Forward’ – creatively imagining how our lives will be, in the next 40, 20, 10, 5, 3 and current year, if we ‘act’ now.

 ‘Life By Design’ focuses on creating a larger vision then breaks it down into life-span, clusters of decades, yearly, quarterly, monthly, weekly, and finally, daily ‘Next Tasks’ designed to progress toward the desired outcome.

-Long-range planning is well-proved to provide major stabilizing effects while also establishing the base for daily routines underpinned by ‘Daily Action Plans’ which bring to light the order in which ‘projects tasks’ are to be undertaken to align with projected timelines for arriving at the desired destination.
+Long-range planning is proven to provide major stabilizing effects while also establishing the base for daily routines underpinned by ‘Daily Action Plans’ which bring to light the order in which ‘project tasks’ are to be undertaken to align with projected timelines for arriving at the desired destination.